banner

 }

-Through the above analysis, we find that the InputChannel in NativeInputEventReceiver for obtaining lower-level events comes from the transmission from the Java layer.
-So, how is the InputChannel created?
+Through the above analysis, we find that the InputChannel for obtaining lower-level events in NativeInputEventReceiver comes from the passing down from the Java layer.
+Now, how is the InputChannel created?

 InputChannel#

-InputChannel will be passed as a handle to the lower layer, and two will be created: one as the server side registered to InputManagerService, which will ultimately be registered to InputDispatcher, and the other as the client side to receive events from the server side.
+The InputChannel will be passed down as a handle, and later when dispatching events, it will be used for that.
+Moreover, two InputChannels will be created, one registered as the server side to InputManagerService, which will ultimately be registered to InputDispatcher, and the other will be the client side to receive events from the server side.

 Creation of InputChannel#